SolverResearch Corebfs

 How It Works

-2. Pop cells in BFS order and inspect neighbors.
+- Pop in FIFO order and visit neighbors.

 Pros